carbonplan/research/commentary/excess-hydropower-credits/index.md

 Verra’s decision to continue crediting existing hydropower projects has created a gap between narrative and reality.
 The common narrative is that hydropower credits are a shrinking segment of the market, a relic from an earlier era where mistakes were made, lessons were learned, and remedies were put in place.
 The reality is that hydropower credits remain an active and expanding component of Verra’s registry.

-Since the ban on new projects in 2019, Verra has issued tens of millions of hydropower-backed offset credits.
-As stated above, nearly 70 percent of all Verra’s hydropower credits have been issued after their 2019 rule change — totalling 155.8 million hydropower credits since 2020.
+Since the ban on new projects in 2019, Verra has issued tens of millions of hydropower-backed offset credits.<Sidenote>You can view the data and code underlying this analysis on [GitHub](https://github.com/carbonplan/excess-hydropower-credits)</Sidenote> As stated above, nearly 70 percent of all Verra’s hydropower credits have been issued after their 2019 rule change — totalling 155.8 million hydropower credits since 2020.
 That’s over nine percent of all the credits Verra has issued from 2020 onward to projects of any kind.
 Even the _number_ of credited hydropower projects has grown.
 To date, a total of 268 hydropower projects have been issued credits, a 36 percent increase from the 197 projects credited prior to 2020.<Sidenote>At least some of those new hydropower projects represent the “zombie” projects we linked to the [2021 crypto craze](https://carbonplan.org/research/toucan-crypto-offsets).</Sidenote> Concerningly, there are 79 _additional_ hydropower projects which enrolled in the program before the ban but have not yet been credited, meaning the problem could grow bigger still if Verra fails to take action.

 ## Examples of non-additional outcomes